vistadataproject/documents/README.md

 # VISTA Data Project

-VA Information Systems Technology Architecture (VISTA) is the VA's integrated clinical, business, and administrative information system that supports all operations of over 1200 VA hospitals and clinics nationwide.
+The VA Information Systems Technology Architecture (VISTA) is the VA's integrated clinical, business, and administrative information system that supports all operations of over 1200 VA hospitals and clinics nationwide.

 The VISTA Data Project is a new data-centric, model-driven approach to VISTA master data management and interfacing.
 VISTA's data model - the roadmap to all of VA's institutional, business, and clinical processes and data - has evolved organically over the past 35 years, but has not been surfaced and leveraged in computable form.

 Now, for the first time, VISTA's true, native, transactional data model - the **VISTA Data Model** - will be comprehensively exposed, enriched, and operationalized as a single, secure, symmetric (read-write) interface to all VISTA data.

-The VISTA Data Model (VDM) is normalized across all local VISTA systems creating an enterprise __Master VISTA Data Model (MVDM__), which allows real-time read-write transactions across any and all of the 100+ VISTA systems using a single, standard, secure mechanism.
+The VISTA Data Model is normalized across all local VISTA systems creating a national, enterprise __Master VISTA Data Model (MVDM__), which allows real-time read-write transactions across any and all of the 100+ VISTA systems in the nation using a single, standard, secure mechanism.

 ### VISTA's new SAFE Interface